brianclements/pkictl/README.md

             ├── myorg.local-email.sub.root.ca.cnf
             └── myorg.local-user.email.sub.root.c.conf

-3. Tweak script or setup environment
+3. Setup environment

+    Configuration via the CLI is kept to an absolute minimum so that configuration files can store the configuration complexity, not your brain.
+    However, some configuration is welcomed for certain items to allow for efficient use of configuration files.

-    1. `$ORG`: This sets "myorg.local" in the example.
+    1. `$PKICTL_ORG`: This sets "myorg.local" in the above examples.
 Must be the same as the "organizationName" value in the openssl configuration file.
-    2. `$ROOT_DIR`: defaults to `$PWD`, change to run everything in a different location.
+    2. `$PKICTL_ROOT_DIR`: defaults to `$PWD`, change to run everything in a different location.
+    3. `$PKICTL_CA_EXTENSIONS`: set this prior to signing commands to select alternate certificate extensions to include from your configuration file.
+       When unset, defaults from your configuration file are used.
+    4. `$PKICTL_CA_POLICY`: set this prior to signing commands to select alterate distinguished name matching policies for signing your certificate.
+When unset, defaults from your configuration file are used.

 ## Usage